Knowing these three systems could open a host of new options for you: they can be used to create exciting, sophisticated, and substantial web content.

 At Codecademy you also can make a contract and pay monthly for the materials – in this case, you’ll be charged 19.99$/month, and for your contract, you will get:

 - unlimited courses on mobile and computer

 If you don’t want to pay for the lessons, the “basic courses” are free for anyone who would like to try the Codecademy materials first.

 “I know from first-hand experience that you can go in knowing zero, nothing, and just get a grasp on everything as you go and start building right away.” — Madelyn, Pinterest

 FreeCodeCamp is the best choice for everybody who has just decided to start coding.

 It is a free, interactive platform, where you can learn and practice programming at the same time.

 The course contains a lot of micro-lessons, leading you step-by-step from an absolute beginner level to advanced programming skills.

-Besides the interactive platform there are additional informations and guides about every languages, such as:
+Besides the interactive platform, there are additional information and guides about every language, such as: